Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Call at the start of an editing session,' providing clear context for when to use the tool.
-It also references the `loop` prompt for full usage, but does not exclude alternatives or mention when not to use it.
+The description explicitly says 'Call at the start of an editing session,' providing clear when-to-use guidance.
+It also references the 'loop' prompt for full usage, but does not explicitly state when not to use or compare to similar tools like archy_record_baseline.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.